linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Options.md

 ### The Two-Period Model

 The binomial model is extended by adding to new branches of the tree after each node.
 Proceeding in the same way as with the one period model after each node the price of the underlying asset either increases by a factor of $u$ or decreases by a factor $d$ 1 Thus whether the value of the underlying after two periods is either $(1+u)^{2}S$ if the stock has gone up in two successive periods. $(1+d)^{2}S$ if the stock has gone down in two successive periods,  $(1+u)(1+d) S$ if the stock first went up and then went down,  or $(1+d)(1+u) S$ if the stock went down and then went up in the second period.
-Since $(1+u)(1+d)=$ $(1+d)(1+u)$ ，the value of the stock is the same whether it first went up and then down or down and then up.
+Since $(1+u)(1+d)=$ $(1+d)(1+u)$，the value of the stock is the same whether it first went up and then down or down and then up.
 Thus the two branches of the tree recombine after two periods and there are only three possible values for the

 Value of the underlying after two periods.
 (After $7 L$ periods there will be $n-1$ possible ending values for the underlying asset in such a recombinant tree).

 The objective is to find the value of the option or derivative at the initial node of the tree.
 Let's consider an example with $u=0.75$ . $d$ = -0.25 $S=100$ ,  . $X=100$ and $r=0.25$ and extend it to two periods.
 The ending values for the underlying asset are 306.25,  131.25 and 56.25.
 To value the call option at the initial node we first value the call at the final nodes and then work backward.
 The value of the call at the final nodes is simply 206.25,  31.25 and 0 ,  that is the stock value minus the strike price.
 The value at the intermediate note then can than be computed using the methods of delta hedging,  synthetic options or risk neutral valuation used in the section on the one period model.
-The method of risk neutral valuation is simple because the risk neutral probability is the same for each period as it depends only on $u$ ， $d$ and 7 that are unchanging.
+The method of risk neutral valuation is simple because the risk neutral probability is the same for each period as it depends only on $u$，$d$ and 7 that are unchanging.
 Taking this risk-neutral valuation method,  the value following the first up move is

 $$\frac{\frac{1}{2}(206.25+31.25)}{(1+\frac{1}{4})}=95$$